 The Bank has three branch locations in New Providence and one branch in Freeport, Grand Bahama.
 Its business activities include the acceptance of savings, term and demand deposits, the buying and selling of foreign currency, and mortgage lending in The Bahamas.
+The Bank's registered office is located at Royal Bank House, East Hill Street, Nassau, The Bahamas.

-The Bank has a wholly-owned subsidiary, Safeguard Insurance Brokers Limited which is incorporated in The Bahamas and provides insurance brokerage services to mortgage customers of the Bank.
+The Bank has a wholly-owned subsidiary, Safeguard Insurance Brokers limited which is incorporated in The Bahamas and provides insurance brokerage services to mortgage customers of the Bank.
 The Bank and its subsidiary are collectively referred to as the Group.

-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2. SIGNIFICANT ACCOUNTING POLICIES